Artist-In-Residence studio at Greenwich House Pottery

 Royal Flush

 I have always been drawn to the beautiful, the crafted, the decorative.
-Historical research on crowns of several cultures and dynasties played a significant role in this project and supplemented my enduring interest with the decorative crafts and culturally inspired patterns from various countries that inform my painting.
+Historical research on crowns from several cultures augmented my involvement with decorative, culturally inspired patterns that inform my painting.

 As one of the first invited artists in the new Greenwich House Pottery Residency for non-ceramic artists, I chose to work with a black porcelain clay body for its own palimpsest of regal symbolism.
 To move beyond literal renditions of opulent jewels and precious metals, and to underscore their nefarious narratives, the crowns are all black and rendered on a larger-than-life scale.